 Excel VBA Boolean Operator

-Boolean is a data type and it is also an inbuilt data type in VBA, this data type is used for logical references or logical variables because the value this data type holds is either TRUE or FALSE which is used for logical comparison, the declaration of this data type is similar to all the other data types.
+Boolean is a data type.
+It is also a built-in data type in VBA.
+This data type is used for logical references or logical variables because the value this data type holds is either TRUE or FALSE, used for logical comparison.
+The declaration of this data type is similar to all the other data types.

-As I told, the Boolean data type can hold either TRUE or FALSE as the data, but it can also hold number 1 as TRUE and number 0 as FALSE.
+As we said, the Boolean data type can hold either TRUE or FALSE as the data, but it can also hold number 1 as TRUE and 0 as FALSE.
 So, TRUE is represented by 1, and FALSE is represented by 0.
-When we declare the variable as BOOLEAN, it occupies 2 bytes of computer memory.
+So, when we declare the variable as BOOLEAN, it occupies 2 bytes of computer memory.

 Working with Boolean Data Type in VBA Programming Language

-Now let’s see the example of setting Boolean Operator values to variables using the VBA Code.
+Let us see the example of setting Boolean operator values to variables using the VBA Code.

-Follow the below steps to have a fair bit of knowledge on Boolean data types in VBA.
+Follow the steps below to gain adequate knowledge of Boolean data types in VBA.

 Step 1: First, start the subprocedure by naming the macro name.